digital-asset/daml/docs/source/daml/intro/3_Data.rst

 - ``RelTime``
   Stores a difference in time.

-The below scenario instantiates each one of these types manipulates it where appropriate and tests the result.
+The below scenario instantiates each one of these types, manipulates it where appropriate, and tests the result.

 .. literalinclude:: daml/3_Data/Native.daml
   :language: daml